fhiso/legacy-format/serialisation.md

 currently discuss *metadata* there &mdash; this is an issue which needs resolving.

-Character encoding
-:   The scheme used to map between an *octet stream*
-    and a *string* of *characters*.

 Dataset
 :   *Metadata* and a *document*.

 Document
 :   An unordered set of *structures*.